carlymx/Universal-ovenControl/README.md

-# openELECTRO
+# Universal ovenControl

 Home appliance control, based on arduino and other MPU

 PreAPLHA
-ignore... for now.
+ignore... for now